Israel moves into Gaza's second-largest city and intensifies strikes in bloody new phase of the war | Law-Order

 Bombardment has grown fiercer across the territory, including areas where Palestinians are told to seek safety.
 In the central Gaza town of Deir al-Balah, just north of Khan Younis, a strike Tuesday destroyed a house where dozens of displaced people were sheltering.
 At least 34 people were killed, including at least six children, according to an Associated Press reporter at the hospital who counted the bodies.

+Israel's assault in retaliation for Hamas's October 7 attack has killed more than 16,200 people in Gaza — 70 per cent of them women and children — with more than 42,000 wounded, according to the Health Ministry in Gaza, which released new figures late on Tuesday.
+The ministry does not differentiate between civilian and combatant deaths.
+It says hundreds have been killed or wounded since a weeklong cease-fire ended on Friday, and many still are trapped under rubble.

+Israel says it must remove Hamas from power to prevent a repeat of the attack that ignited the war, when Hamas and other militants killed about 1,200 people, mostly civilians, and took captive some 240 men, women and children.

+Prime Minister Benjamin Netanyahu said Tuesday the military would have to retain open-ended security control over the Gaza Strip long after the war ends.
+His comments suggested a renewed direct Israeli occupation of Gaza, something the United States says it opposes.

-Under US pressure to prevent further mass casualties in the conflict with Hamas, Israel says it is being more precise as it widens its offensive into southern Gaza.
+Netanyahu said only the Israeli military can ensure Gaza remains demilitarized.
+“No international force can be responsible for this,” he said at a news conference.
+“I'm not ready to close my eyes and accept any other arrangement.”
+Under US pressure to prevent further mass casualties, Israel says it is being more precise as it widens its offensive and is taking extra steps to urge civilians to evacuate out of its path.
 Weeks of bombardment and a ground offensive obliterated much of northern Gaza.

-Israel says it must dismantle Hamas' extensive military infrastructure and remove it from power to prevent a repeat of the Oct 7 attack that ignited the war.
-In the surprise attack, Hamas and other Palestinian militants killed about 1,200 people, mostly civilians, and took captive some 240 men, women and children.

-The military accuses Hamas of using civilians as human shields as the militants fight in dense residential areas, where they have tunnels, bunkers, rocket launchers and sniper nests.
+The military accuses Hamas of using civilians as human shields when the militants operate in dense residential areas.
+But Israel has not provided accounting for targeting in individual strikes, some of which have leveled entire city blocks and complexes of dozens of multi-story apartment towers.

-Israel's assault since Oct 7 has killed more than 15,890 people in Gaza — 70% of them women and children — with more than 42,000 wounded, according to the Health Ministry in Gaza.

-The ministry does not differentiate between civilian and combatant deaths.
-It says hundreds have been killed or wounded since a weeklong cease-fire ended Friday, and many still are trapped under rubble.
+Military Chief of Staff Herzi Halevi acknowledged that Israeli forces use heavy force against civilian structures, saying militants keep weapons in houses and buildings so fighters in civilian clothes can use them to fire on troops.

-The past days have brought some of the heaviest bombardment of the entire war, the U.N.'s humanitarian affairs office OCHA said.
+The past days brought some of the heaviest bombardment of the entire war, the UN's humanitarian affairs office OCHA said.

-Witnesses said a strike Tuesday hit a school in Khan Younis where hundreds of displaced people were sheltering.
-Ambulances rushed dozens of wounded to nearby Nasser Hospital, including a young boy in a bloody shirt whose hand had been blown off.
+Witnesses said a strike on Tuesday hit a school in Khan Younis where hundreds of displaced people were sheltering.
+Casualties overwhelmed the nearby Nasser Hospital, where wounded men and children were lain on a bloody floor amid a tangle of IV tubes.
+In the morgue, a woman draped herself over the stretcher where her dead husband and child lay among at least nine bodies.

-In the morgue, women and young children wept over at least nine dead from the strike.
-There was no immediate comment from the Israeli military.

-"What's happening here is unimaginable," said Hamza al-Bursh, who lives in the neighbourhood of Maan, one of several in and around the city where Israel has ordered civilians to leave.
-"They strike indiscriminately."
-In northern Gaza, the military also said its troops were battling Hamas militants in the Jabaliya refugee camp and the district of Shujaiya on Gaza City's eastern edges.
-Israel said its forces had taken a number of Hamas positions in Jabaliya and destroyed rocket launchers and underground infrastructure in Shujaiya.
+“What's happening here is unimaginable,” said Hamza al-Bursh, who lives near the school.
+“They strike indiscriminately.”
+In northern Gaza, the military said its troops were battling Hamas militants in the Jabaliya refugee camp and the district of Shujaiya, capturing Hamas positions and destroying rocket launchers and underground infrastructure.

-The battles in the north signaled the tough resistance from Hamas.
-Israeli forces moved into northern Gaza on Oct 27, and fighting has continued to be heavy, especially in Jabaliya.
+The battles in the north signaled the tough resistance from Hamas since Israeli forces moved in on October 27.
 The military says 86 of its soldiers have been killed in the Gaza offensive and that thousands of Hamas fighters have been killed, though it has not produced evidence.

 Even after weeks of bombardment, Hamas' top leader in Gaza, Yehya Sinwar — whose location is unknown — was able to conduct complex cease-fire negotiations and orchestrate the release of more than 100 Israeli and foreign hostages in exchange for 240 Palestinian prisoners last week.
 Palestinian militants have also kept up their rocket fire into Israel.

-FEWER PLACES TO GO Israel ordered the full-scale evacuation of northern Gaza in the early days of the war and has barred people who left from returning.
-An unknown number of people — likely a few hundred thousand — remain in the north, but the rest of Gaza's population of 2.3 million is squeezed into the 90 square miles of central and southern Gaza.
+FEWER PLACES TO GO After the full-scale evacuation of northern Gaza ordered by Israel early in the war, most of Gaza's population of 2.3 million is squeezed into the 90 square miles of central and southern Gaza.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)